 UC Blue Ash does offer scholarships to UCBA students.
-The scholarship application process takes place in January.
+The scholarship application process takes place between January 1 and March 1.
 A universal application is used to give students the ability to view all scholarship offerings for which he or she may qualify.
 Scholarship requirements and amounts vary, so be sure to review each scholarship description carefully.
 If you have questions about UCBA scholarships or the UCBA scholarship application process, please contact One Stop in Muntz 150.